VinceW31/SONOFF_OTA/PlatformIO/README.md

 Start Platform IO on your computer.

-Create a new Project for a "esp01_1m" board and then import (copy and paste) the SONOFF_OTA code into the main.cpp file.
+Create a new Project for a "esp01_1m" board and then import (copy and paste) the main.cpp code into the main.cpp file.

 Import (copy and paste) the Platformio.ini code into the Platformio.ini file.

 In the new main.cpp file change the SSID and Password at lines 12 and 13 to those of your own Router.

+Check or change the line "const int Ext_Sw = 4; //14 for Sonoff Basic, 04 for Sonoff Mini" if required

 Enabled the OTA lines in the Platformio.ini file with the correct ip address for your SONOFF in the Platformio.ini file.